 There are some fantastic white sand beaches, which are fun places to hang out.
-All four beaches are on Manasota Key, though, because Englewood is only bordering Lemon Bay, not the Gulf of Mexico.
-At the south end of the island is the State Park Beach.
+However, all four beaches are on Manasota Key because Englewood only borders Lemon Bay, not the Gulf of Mexico.
+Stump Pass State Park Beach is located at Manasota Key’s south end.
 A beautiful park where a 1.3-mile walkway leads through the “jungle.”
-At its end of the path, you will reach Stump Pass connecting Lemon Bay and the Intracoastal waterway with the Gulf of Mexico.
+At the end of the path, you will reach Stump Pass connecting Lemon Bay and the Intracoastal waterway with the Gulf of Mexico.

-The park provides restrooms and showers, but parking is limited, and you need to bring your own food and water.
-If you don’t have an annual Florida State Pass, you need to pay for a day pass.
+The park provides restrooms and showers, but parking is limited, and you need to bring your food and water.
+You must pay for a day pass if you don’t have an annual Florida State Pass.
 Three bucks will not kill you, and it is for a good cause.
 The State Park is the best bet if you want to encounter wildlife.
 Dolphins, manatees, turtles, tortoises, and ospreys are around.
 However, there is no guarantee that you will see all or some of them.
-It all depends on the season, weather, and time of the day if you are going to see Flipper.”
-But with a little luck, you will see a few of them, and if you are very lucky, you may even see a seahorse in the water.
+It depends on the season, weather, and time of the day if you see Flippers.”
+But with a bit of luck, you will see a few of them; if you are lucky, you may even see a seahorse in the water.
 The best time to see dolphins is in the late afternoon at Stump Pass.

 Englewood Beach or Chadwick Beach is the most sophisticated beach of the four beaches.
-Here you will find ample parking space, new restrooms, showers, boardwalks, a playground, volleyball courts, basketball hoops, and more.
+You will find ample parking space, new restrooms, showers, boardwalks, a playground, volleyball courts, basketball hoops, and more.
 You will have fun there.
 Restaurants and bars are within walking distance, too.
-Bring some chump change.
-There are parking meters.
-You pay $.75 per hour and payment is strictly enforced.
+You can buy a parking pass or pay with a parking app.

 Middle Beach or Blind Pass Beach is a few miles further north.
 Restrooms and showers are available.
-This beach is usually the last resort if you can’t find a parking spot somewhere else because they have several parking lots, and parking doesn’t cost a dime.
-Here you can also launch your kayak, and the little ones have a playground.
+This beach is usually the last resort if you can’t find a parking spot elsewhere because they have several parking lots, and parking doesn’t cost a dime.
+You can also launch your kayak, and the little ones have a playground.

 The beach at the north end of Manasota Key is called Manasota Beach.
 This beach is the only one with lifeguards on duty.
 However, the parking space is minimal.
 The county recently updated the restrooms.
-On the other side of the road is a little park where you can launch your motor yacht.
-No parking fees.
+On the other side of the road is a small county park with a boat launch—no parking fees.

-You will find only a handful of gated communities, though.
-Boca Royal Golf and Country Club, Oyster Creek Golf and Country Club, and Stillwater are three of them.
-Boca Royal is the most upscale community with more prominent homes in a unique subtropical setting.
-A section of new homes has bee added recently, and Boca Royal also became a part of the West Villages.
+You will find a handful of gated communities.
+Beachwalk by Manasota Key, Boca Royale Golf and Country Club, Oyster Creek Golf and Country Club, Park Forest, Oak Forest, and Stillwater are the most known.
+Boca Royale and Beachwalk by Manasota Key are the most upscale communities with upscale homes in a unique subtropical setting.
+A section of new homes has been added recently to Boca Royal and became part of Wellen Park.